iainharfield/flogo/activity/runshellscript/README.md

 ```

 ### Inputs: Schema of cmd parameter:
-The activity expects the name of the script to execute and the script parameters be put into JSON schema.
-The schema contains the fully qualifies path and script name to execute which is manfdatory and the parameters to be passed in.
+The activity expects the name of the script to execute and the script parameters be put into a JSON schema.
+The schema contains the fully qualifies path and script name to execute, which is a mandatory field, and the parameters to be passed in in a single string.
 The activity is limited to 20 parameters.

 JSON schma example, execute test01.sh in local directory and passes in 3 parameters.
 See simple example script below.
 ```